All Episodes

 You know, every one of these things is a little bit different, but they're also really similar.

-One of the goals I really had with writing the book was to strip back the social media sheen of QAnon and reveal what the component parts are.
+You know, one of the goals I really had with writing the book was to strip back the social media sheen of QAnon and reveal what the component parts were.

 It's all stuff that's been floating around for decades, centuries.